 And this makes perfect sense for a man who was claiming, like Jesus was, a unique relationship with God.
 How else was He supposed to be tested but through performing miracles and the divine inspiration of the Hebrew Bible?
 The Pharisees and Sadducees took Him for a poor Galilean, a carpenter’s son, without schooling and tutoring, and here was Jesus quoting to them their scriptures and the application for Jewish life and worship.
 They were supposed to be the experts and the strict adherents of God’s law!
 Who was this Jew to explain their scriptures to them?
 It seems quite clear Jesus used the Hebrew Bible to not only rightly interpret to the Jewish people the context and meaning of God’s salvation plan, He also used it as evidence He had standing to make the claims He was making.

 So the grounds for criticism of the Hebrew Bible being inspired is definitely very thin, especially when we have the New Testament Gospels full of Jesus (assuming of course Jesus was who He said He was) using that very scripture (and His interpretation of it) as a means of validating His teaching.
-And just because a document has a number of authors who were fallible men, written over time and space, doesn’t seem we have to come to the conclusion it is somehow false.
+And just because a document has a number of authors who were fallible men, written over time and space, doesn’t seem to make it to the conclusion these documents are somehow false, does it?
 Do we really reject history as untrue because it is old, perhaps fanciful and fantastic, perhaps unpopular, and written by one gender?
 Some would say nowadays we definitely do.
-If so I wonder what, if anything, passes the scrutiny test?
+If so, I wonder what, if anything, passes the scrutiny test?

 We’ll leave that aside for now and let the textual critics continue to throw blows, and turn to where the authority for inspiration comes from for the New Testament portion of the Bible.
 Now many Christians at this point would want me to answer emphatically it was God who had the authority, and in a sense they are correct.
 However, in the case of the New Testament, what was included in our New Testament canon was decided by men (one could definitely make a case they were working under the inspiration of the Holy Spirit), and here is where the early church fathers enter the story.